matthewjberger/dotfiles/README.md

 # Matthew Berger's Dotfiles

-These are my personal dotfiles for Unix.
+These are my personal dotfiles for Unix, intended for use with Manjaro's I3 community edition.

 ## Installation Instructions